wp-plugins/nextgen-facebook/readme.txt

 	* *None*
 * **Improvements**
 	* Changed the BuddyPress members/activity/groups index page description for a more generic text, instead of using the latest activity text (Pro version).
+	* Added the 'Use Filtered (SEO) Titles', 'Apply Excerpt Filters', and 'Apply Content Filters' Advanced options to the Free version as well.
 * **New Features**
 	* *None*